PDRA-01 Explained

 Published on • by UK Drone Compliance Guide

-The CAA’s Pre-Defined Risk Assessment 01 (PDRA-01) remains the simplest route to operating in the Specific Category while the new UK SORA methodology beds in.
-PDRA-01 provides a ready-made set of operating conditions that the CAA has already accepted, making it ideal for straightforward, Visual Line-of-Sight (VLOS) work in built-up areas.
+The UK CAA’s Pre-Defined Risk Assessment 01 (UKPDRA-01) remains the simplest route to operating in the Specific Category while the new UK SORA methodology beds in.
+A UKPDRA-01 Operational Authorisation (OA) provides a ready-made set of operating conditions that the CAA has already accepted, making it ideal for straightforward, Visual Line-of-Sight (VLOS) work in built-up areas.

 At-a-Glance Facts